 The consumer playbook for 2026

-Given the current landscape, the rational consumer playbook for 2026 is: stack the five remaining free trials sequentially across the year (Hulu, Amazon Prime, Max, Paramount+, Apple TV+), totalling roughly 80 days of free major-streamer access.
+Given the current landscape, the rational consumer playbook for 2026 is: stack the two remaining major free trials sequentially across the year (Amazon Prime and Apple TV+), totalling roughly 37 days of free major-streamer access.
 Add niche-streamer trials (Crunchyroll, MUBI, BritBox, Acorn TV, Noggin, documentary streamers) for another 30-50 days.
-Use FAST services (Tubi, Pluto TV, Peacock Free) as a permanent free baseline.
+Use FAST services (Tubi, Pluto TV) as a permanent free baseline.
 Subscribe to one or two paid annual subscriptions for content that fits your household's specific viewing (Hulu annual at $89.99 and Crunchyroll annual at $79.99 are the most common picks).
 Total annual cost: $0 to $170 versus the average US household streaming spend of approximately $720.

 The detailed sequencing of this playbook is documented on the cord cutters free trial stack page, the free trial calendar 2026 page, and the stack free trials page.
-The playbook works because the streaming services that remain offer trials that are individually generous (30 days at Hulu and Amazon Prime), the cancel-flow regulations make it easy to actually cancel, and the FAST services cover the gaps between trial windows.
+The playbook works because Amazon Prime's remaining trial is individually generous (30 days), the cancel-flow regulations make it easy to actually cancel, and the FAST services cover the gaps between trial windows.
 The 2026 landscape is hostile to trials commercially but generous to consumers who plan deliberately.

 Frequently asked questions